m-pilia-pr2/fx2048/README.md

 Structure and building
 =======================
-The most modular packaging has been chosed for the project structure, avoiding code repetitions or the presence of the same file in more than one project or jar.
-Another way was putting both the packages giocatoreAutomatico and game2048 in the same jar, with the package giocatoreAutomatico.player in the other jar.
+The most modular packaging has been chose for the project structure, avoiding code repetitions or the presence of the same file in more than one project or jar.
+Another way was to put both the packages giocatoreAutomatico and game2048 in the same jar, with the package giocatoreAutomatico.player in the other jar.
-This implementation would be easier but troubles may rise when playing the giocatoreAutomatico.player with another implementation of the gui wich not provides the right interfaces (package giocatoreAutomatico) in his jar file.
+That implementation would be easier but troubles may rise when playing the giocatoreAutomatico.player with another implementation of the gui wich not provides the right interfaces (package giocatoreAutomatico) in his jar file.